encode/django-rest-framework/docs/api-guide/throttling.md

 User requests to either `ContactListView` or `ContactDetailView` would be restricted to a total of 1000 requests per-day.
 User requests to `UploadView` would be restricted to 20 requests per day.

 ---
+## Customizing Throttling Time

+You can now set custom and flexible time periods for the throttling classes.
+This enhancement allows you to specify a time unit for throttling, giving you more control over how the rate limits are applied.

+To set custom and flexible time periods for throttling, you can use the throttle_duration parameter.
+The throttle_duration parameter accepts a string that combines a numeric quantity and a time unit, similar to the style used in other Django settings.
+For example, you can set a throttling duration of "10s" for 10 seconds or "5m" for 5 minutes.

+## Examples

+1. Custom Time Period for User Throttling

+To limit the rate of requests for authenticated users to 5 requests every 15 minutes, you can use the throttle_duration parameter as follows:

+REST_FRAMEWORK = {
+    'DEFAULT_THROTTLE_RATES': {
+        'user': '5/15m',  # Allow 5 requests every 15 minutes for each user
+    }
+}

+2. Scoped Throttling with Custom Time

+You can also apply custom throttling rates to specific views using the ScopedRateThrottle class.
+For example, to limit requests to the "write" scope to 3 requests every 30 seconds:

+REST_FRAMEWORK = {
+    'DEFAULT_THROTTLE_CLASSES': [
+        'rest_framework.throttling.ScopedRateThrottle',
+    ],
+    'DEFAULT_THROTTLE_RATES': {
+        'user': '10/minute',          # Default rate for all users 'write': '3/30s',             # Allow 3 requests every 30 seconds for "write" scope 'custom_scope': '20/1h',      # Allow 20 requests every 1 hour for a custom scope
+    }
+}

+With these enhancements, you can have more granular control over how you limit the rate of incoming requests to your API views in Django REST framework.

 # Custom throttles